neelmewada/CrystalEngine/README.md

 #### System domain
 System domain modules are at high level of the engine.

+* **CrystalWidgets**: Widgets library used to build GUI applications with CSS & FlexBox.
+Uses CoreRPI for 2D rendering.
 * **System module**: The main module that contains the high level game engine systems, game framework, etc.
 * **GameSystem**: Only for standalone builds.
 Runtime implementation of System module.